Last Updated on

 After years of designing custom bridal gowns, Leanne officially launched her signature bridal line in 2011.
 The bridal collection is carried in over 18 boutiques internationally and online, and in 2014, she released an exclusive selection of dresses with BHLDN.

 Today, she works from her studio in New York City, and her collections have shown at New York Fashion Week and fashion weeks around the globe every year since 2008.

 Leanne has also designed clothing for television, including outfits for Heidi Klum, Paula Abdul and the X Factor, and her spectacular silk dresses and gowns have graced the pages of top magazines, such as Martha Stewart Weddings, US Weekly, The Post,and countless others.

-Perhaps Marshall is best known for her eco-friendly bridal wear, which includes floaty, light bridesmaid’s dresses as well as far more elaborate frocks for the bride.
-Leanne’s style is defined not only by its sustainability, but by her expert draping: as you can see in the images shown here, she has a knack for breathing life into a dress: every movement makes the garment truly come alive.
+Her style is defined partially by her expert draping: as you can see in the images shown here, she has a knack for breathing life into a dress: every movement makes the garment truly come alive.

 For more information, please click here.